Walter Reeves

-Walter Reeves (September 25, 1848 – April 9, 1909) was a U.S. Representative from Illinois.
+Walter Reeves (September 25, 1848 – April 9, 1909) was an American educator, lawyer, and politician who served four terms as a U.S. Representative from Illinois from 1895 to 1903.

 Biography

-Walter Reeves was born near Brownsville, Pennsylvania on September 25, 1948.
+Walter Reeves was born near Brownsville, Pennsylvania on September 25, 1848.
 He moved with his parents to Illinois in 1856, where they settled upon a farm in La Salle County.

 He attended the public schools, and later taught school while studying law.
 He was admitted to the bar in Mount Vernon, Illinois, in 1875, and commenced practice in Streator, Illinois.

+Congress

 Reeves was elected as a Republican to the Fifty-fourth and to the three succeeding Congresses (March 4, 1895 – March 3, 1903).

 He served as chairman of the Committee on Patents (Fifty-seventh Congress).

 He was not a candidate for renomination in 1902.

 He was an unsuccessful candidate for the Republican nomination for governor in 1900.

+Later career and death

-He resumed the practice of law.
+After Congress, he resumed the practice of law.

 He died at his home in Streator, Illinois on April 9, 1909, and was interred in Riverview Cemetery.